Bukareszt/Crypto-Chat/README.md

 # Hello in my project! 👋👋
 Crypto-Chat
 > End-to-end encrypted chat using Redis, Socket.io, React, Docker, and Express.
 Messages are encrypted with asynchronous keys.
-The RSA algorithm was used.
 <hr>